Kids and Pharmaceuticals: How to Tailor Your Therapy

 Editorial staff: Jack Persico, Rebecca Hepp, William Kekevian, Michael Riviello and Michael Iannucci all have no relationships to disclose.

-Follow the links below to read the other articles from our report on pediatrics in the optometric practice:
+Pediatrics in the Optometric PracticeFollow the links below to read the other articles from our report on pediatrics in the optometric practice: Testing Children for Accommodative and Convergence Disorders |

-Pediatric patients—a catch-all term that includes infants (birth to up to one year), toddlers (ages one to three), preschoolers (three to five), grade-schoolers (five to 12) and adolescents (12 to 18)—are not simply miniature adults; they differ in their pharmacokinetic responses to medications.
+Pediatric patients—a catch-all term that includes infants (birth to up to one year), toddlers (ages one to three), preschoolers (three to five), grade-schoolers (five to 12) and adolescents (12 to 18)—are not simply miniature adults; they differ in their pharmacokinetic responses to medications.1 Infants and toddlers, in particular, have the greatest differences from adults in drug absorption, distribution, metabolism and excretion, and as a child grows and matures, these differences evolve markedly.2

 This article discusses managing eye infections in children and highlights how optometrists can tailor the therapy to match the needs of each pediatric patient.